 Coconut oil, applied as a moisturizer, is absorbed into your skin and connective tissues, where it helps keep your connective tissues supple and strong, which helps to reduce the appearance of wrinkles and lines.
 Coconut oil on your skin also acts as an exfoliator for the outer layer of dead skin cells.
 Smooth!

-Try making your own Coco-Nutty Granola using Virgin Coconut Oil for a healthy breakfast option.
+Try making your own Coco-Nutty Granola using coconut oil for a healthy breakfast option.

 For more recipes using coconut oil go visit here.